MarkusFenneKarlsen/BachelorMarkusEnes/README.md

 # Bachelor Thesis project by Markus & Enes

 This is the source code for our bachelor thesis project.
+The "Ressurser" directory are the resources provided to us from Reggie Davidrajuh and is NOT our work.
+Our implementation of the Jaiswal & Davidrajuh's algorithm and the rest of our Python code is in the directory "Kode".

 You may download this whole repo as a zip file, extract it and then compile it.
 ICECCME.py is the file that runs the Jaiswal & Davidrajuh's algorithm.